amy-deng/glean/README.md

 cd glean
 ```
 ### Prepare your data
 Download the dataset from the given link or prepare your own dataset in a similar format.
+The folder structure is as follows:
 ```sh
 - glean
 	- data